Ecdosis/Genealogy/README.md

 1. docid: the unique docid of the resource. e.g.
 > english/harpur/john_milton_harpur

-2. record: this contains the text of the JSON resourc.
+2. record: this contains the text of the JSON resource.
 For examples see the harpur-genealogy sample.

 3. userdata: as specified above under /genealogy/delete.
 The user must be